Chlorella is Far Better Than Spirulina and Here's Why

 The Bottom Line: If you're going to take a chlorella supplement: pulverization is the best way to fully access the nutrients chlorella has to offer.
 Other processing methods aren't complete, and may leave you with "expensive urine," instead of proper absorption.

 Where to Find Chlorella With a Pulverized Cell Wall

 Sun Chlorella® supplements are the only chlorella that is pulverized using a unique method called DYNO®-Mill technology, which maximizes the digestibility of chlorella's nutrition.
-Unlike other common chlorella processing methods, it preserves chlorella's delicate nutrients by avoiding artificial light, high heat and chemicals, which can contaminate and damage chlorella nutrients.
+Unlike other common chlorella processing methods, it preserves chlorella's delicate nutrients by avoiding high heat and chemicals, which can damage chlorella nutrients.

 Cautions With Taking Spirulina

 Different from chlorella, spirulina is known to absorb everything in its environment.
 Since it can be grown in a variety of different environments (from freshwater to marshlands and salt lakes), spirulina is more prone to heavy metal toxicity, pesticide and bacterial contamination than chlorella.
 In fact, spirulina supplements can even become contaminated with bacteria such as salmonella.

 1. Ensure it's Third-Party Tested

 All supplement companies, including spirulina and chlorella supplements, should have information about testing available to the public.
 You can contact the company and request this information if it is not easily found on their products or site.